darkestb4light/netcap/doc/README.txt

 It does NOT (currently) prevent traffic from occurring on the network.
 It is simply designed to alert when it sees traffic that is configured as unauthorized or unknown.

+In an optimal setup, the client should be installed on servers where it can see network traffic.
+This would be similar to how one would setup an IDS.
+The main purpose is so it can passively sniff traffic and compare this against what is known to be authorized/unauthorized.
+The server can be placed anywhere as long as the client can communicate with it over the UDP socket.

 ===========================================================================